-(S//REL)- Redactor's Note: Redactors will need to differentiate from context between references to the Space Based Radar/Space Radar program, generic discussion of radar and SAR (unclassified), and specific references to (b)(1)1.4c. (b)(3) 10 U.S.C.
-424 Seemingly generic references a.
+(S//REL) Redactor's Note: Redactors will need to differentiate from context between references to the Space Based Radar/Space Radar program, generic discussion of radar and SAR(unclassified), and specific references to a.
 (U) Release fact of satellite photoreconnaissance for peaceful purposes, including intelligence collection and monitoring of arms control agreements.

-(b)(1)14c (b)(3) 10 U.S.C.424 Seemingly generic references to "space based radar" or "space radar" may refer to the USAF/NRO Space Radar system, which was openly acknowledged as a radar system with moving target indication, SAR, and intelligence collection capabilities until its 2008 cancellation.
+Seemingly generic references to "space based radar" or "space radar" may refer to the USAF/NRO Space Radar system, which was openly acknowledged as a radar system with moving target indication, SAR, and intelligence collection capabilities until its 2008 cancellation.
 If in doubt, redactors should consult the Redaction Quality Control (RQC) Supervisor for guidance.